City of Plymouth, MN

 - Shower instead of bathe – bathing uses more water than showering on average

-- Only run full loads of laundry and set the washing machine to the correct water level
+- Only run full loads of laundry, and set the washing machine to the correct water level

 - Only run the dishwasher when it’s full